Germany: East and West Germany

-West Germany was established as a federal parliamentary republic with a "social market economy".
-Starting in 1948 West Germany became a major recipient of reconstruction aid under the American Marshall Plan.
+West Germany was established as a federal parliamentary republic with a social market economy.
+In 1948, West Germany became a major recipient of reconstruction aid under the American Marshall Plan.
 Konrad Adenauer was elected the first federal chancellor of Germany in 1949.
 The country enjoyed prolonged economic growth (Wirtschaftswunder) beginning in the early 1950s.
 West Germany joined NATO in 1955 and was a founding member of the European Economic Community.
+On 1 January 1957, the Saarland joined West Germany.

 East Germany was an Eastern Bloc state under political and military control by the Soviet Union via occupation forces and the Warsaw Pact.
 Although East Germany claimed to be a democracy, political power was exercised solely by leading members (Politbüro) of the communist-controlled Socialist Unity Party of Germany, supported by the Stasi, an immense secret service.
 While East German propaganda was based on the benefits of the GDR's social programmes and the alleged threat of a West German invasion, many of its citizens looked to the West for freedom and prosperity.
 The Berlin Wall, built in 1961, prevented East German citizens from escaping to West Germany, becoming a symbol of the Cold War.